Debt: Good debt, bad debt, and the mortgage question

 Get your free Health and Wealth scores in 5 minutes.

-This article is for educational purposes only and does not constitute financial advice.
+Take the free assessment →This article is for educational purposes only and does not constitute financial advice.
 Past performance is not a reliable indicator of future results.
 Always consider your personal circumstances and consult a qualified financial adviser before making investment decisions.